samsch/samuelscheiderich.com/source/_posts/2018-08-31-how-to-setup-webpack-v4.md

 > Bundler: A tool which compiles a module-based codebase into a single (or a few) large file to be linked from your HTML.

 The industry standard tool for bundling is Webpack.
 In the past, Webpack had a bad rep for being difficult to configure because it's documentation was lacking, and because new users were often shown bloated examples including features they might never use.

-This guide will walk through the basic setup, and progress through a production-ready configuration.
+Since then, the documentation has dramatically improved.
+In this guide, we'll focus on what you need to get started!

 > The [Webpack documentation](https://webpack.js.org/concepts/) is really quite good, but it can be hard to filter to just what you need.
-This guide is meant to be the minimal parts you really need.
+This guide is meant to be the minimal parts you really need for development and production.

 # Prerequisites